 Most of these tips are from Yihui Xie’s books and I would highly recommend that you check them out.
-Except for the knitr, all other books are available online for free.
+Except for the one about {knitr}

-— Indrajeet Patil (@patilindrajeets) July 9, 2021
+— Indrajeet Patil (@patilindrajeets) July 9, 2021<<>>

 You can introduce students to code components piece-by-piece without having to repeat yourself in the underlying document! 👩🏫

-For more, see-https://t.co/Hup2mjd6dl\#rstats pic.twitter.com/KCdEhs2ACv
+For more, see-https://t.co/Hup2mjd6dl#rstats pic.twitter.com/KCdEhs2ACv

-Sometimes you may wish to render an \#rmarkdown document from a code chunk of *another* document.
+Sometimes you may wish to render an #rmarkdown document from a code chunk of another document.

 — Indrajeet Patil (@patilindrajeets) July 13, 2021